Frank Fitzsimmons: First presidency

 On June 19, 1971, Hoffa resigned as Teamsters president and Fitzsimmons was elected international president on his own right on July 9, 1971.
+Fitzsimmons announced Hoffa's resignation at the Playboy Plaza Hotel in Miami, where he was joined by President Richard Nixon.
+This marked the first time a Teamsters president had met a US president since Franklin Delano Roosevelt.
+Nixon stated "My door is always open to President Fitzsimmons and that is the way it should be".
 By the year's end, Fitzsimmons had purged the union's top offices of several Hoffa supporters.
 In 1973, he resigned his position as vice president of Local 299 and his son, Richard, was appointed his successor.
 On July 10, 1975, a Lincoln Continental used by Richard Fitzsimmons was destroyed by a bomb outside a bar in which he was having a drink.

 Fitzsimmons engaged in a notorious jurisdictional and organizing dispute with the United Farm Workers (UFW) from 1972 to 1977, raiding the smaller union and establishing a new national farm workers' union to compete with it.
 The series of raids and counter-raids, repudiated contracts, and public-relations attacks began in December 1972 when Fitzsimmons ordered a 1967 no-raid and organizing non-compete agreement with the UFW to be dissolved and Teamsters contract negotiators to reopen contracts.
 The UFW sued, the AFL-CIO condemned the action, and many employers negotiated contracts with the Teamsters, rather than with the UFW.
 Although an agreement giving UFW jurisdiction over field workers and the Teamsters jurisdiction over packing and warehouse workers was reached on September 27, 1973, Fitzsimmons reneged on the agreement within a month and moved ahead with forming a farm workers regional union in California.
 The organizing battles even became violent at times.
 By 1975, the UFW had won 24 elections and the Teamsters 14, and UFW membership had plummeted to just 6,000 from nearly 70,000 while the Teamsters farmworker division counted 55,000 workers.
 The Teamsters subsequently signed sweetheart deals with more than 375 California growers.
 Financially exhausted, the UFW signed an agreement with Fitzsimmons in March 1977 in which the UFW agreed to seek to organize only workers covered by the California Agricultural Labor Relations Act, and the Teamsters would have jurisdiction over all other agricultural workers.

 In October 1973, Fitzsimmons ended a longrunning jurisdictional dispute with the United Brewery Workers, and the Brewery Workers merged with the Teamsters.